tykling/certgrinder/docs/certgrinderd-changelog.rst

 ~~~~~~~
 - Move CHANGELOG.md to rst format and into ``docs/``
 - Split certbot-command related stuff into new methods get_certbot_command() and run_certbot()
+- Split creating the argparse object into a seperate function to assist sphinx-argparse

 Fixed
 ~~~~~